cascadiajs/2018.cascadiajs.com/src/markdown/call-for-sponsors.md

 ### Captioning ($4k)

 We will be live captioning all 24 talks for the hearing impaired.
+Your logo will be included on the site we use to display the captioning as well as the videos that we product and upload to YouTube.

 ### Meet the Team ($4k)